michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0062.md

 ### Definition
 - n: an amber, watery fluid, rich in proteins, that separates out when blood coagulates
 ### Family
-serum: antiserum, sera, serous, serums+;antiserum: antiserums;serous: serously
+- serum: antiserum, sera, serous, serums+
+- antiserum: antiserums
+- serous: serously
 ### Examples
 - “We are here with my wife, waiting for the DNA results,” he said in an interview with the Italian daily Corriere della Sera.
 - Often there is a fundamental misunderstanding of what hypnosis is, said Sera Lavelle, a psychologist who incorporates hypnotherapy into her practice in New York.